Vijaiananth/DevopsPythonApp/README.md

 In this project, I have set up Devops for a simple Python app.

-I have used CircleCI's ORB which creates and updates Kubernetes clusters easily for us in few steps:
+I have used CircleCI's 'aws-eks' ORB which creates and updates Kubernetes clusters easily for us in few steps:

 https://circleci.com/developer/orbs/orb/circleci/aws-eks#usage-create-k8s-deployment

+Rolling Deployment strategy is implemented in this where the Kubernetes cluster will be replaced with new changes completely during the deployment.

 ## Files and their purpose